-I have many times planted cucumbers in my garden hoping for a bountiful crop.
-But it seemed I only got a few cucumbers or not any at all, despite the fact I had planted beautiful bee friendly flowers all around my garden.
+I have many times planted cucumbers in my garden, hoping for a bountiful crop.
+But it seemed I only got a few cucumbers or not any at all, despite the fact that I had planted beautiful, bee-friendly flowers all around my garden.

-So I decided to educate myself on why the bees had snubbed my garden and apparently did not do the difficult job they do every day during the season, that most of us take for granted.
-So I really don't know the reason, perhaps, my neighbor had a more appetizing pollen in there garden, but for some reason they passed my cucumber plants by.
+So, I decided to educate myself on why the bees had snubbed my garden and did not do the difficult job they do every day during the season, which most of us take for granted.
+I really don't know the reason—perhaps my neighbors had a more appetizing pollen in their garden—but the bees passed my cucumber plants by.

 The Female Cucumber Flower

-The female cucumber flower has the tiny little fruit behind them that looks like a long stem.
-I used to think when I looked at my cucumber vine, and saw that little cucumber, that it was certainly going to grow into a tasty looking cucumber.
-However, I did not then know about the pollination process of cucumbers, and that I was oblivious to the fact that my bees had apparently moved on, despite the flowers I had planted in my garden to attract them.
+The female cucumber flower has a tiny little fruit behind it that looks like a long stem.
+When I looked at my cucumber vine and saw that little cucumber, I used to think that it was certainly going to grow into a big, tasty-looking cucumber.
+However, I did not know then about the pollination process of cucumbers, and I was oblivious to the fact that my bees had apparently moved on, despite the flowers I had planted in my garden to attract them.

 The Male Cucumber Flower

-The male cucumber flower have short stems that are very close to the vine.
+The male cucumber flowers have short stems that are very close to the vine.

 Self-Pollinating Your Cucumber Flowers

-- Gently pull of a male flower off right by the vine, where the petal stops.
+- Gently pull off a male flower right by the vine, where the petal stops.
 Try to leave the flower intact as much as possible.

 - Use a pair of scissors and gently snip the petals of the flower.